FrietzeLabUVM/cutruntools/INSTALL.md

 trimmomatic                 /home/qzhu/anaconda2/envs/trimmomatic
 ```

+You still need to follow the custom Atactk and UCSC-tools instructions above.

 ### A note about other Linux systems

 If you are using Ubuntu Linux 18.04 or above, obtaining and installing the pre-requisites should be in most cases pretty simple.